ModECI/MDF/README.md

   while the ``PNL`` entry is used to specify the PNL-specific designation of a graph ("Composition").

-*[JDC: ??IS THERE ANY REASON TO DISTINGUISH THESE, OR SHOULD THESE BE COMBINED TO MAKE IT SIMPLER]*
+[//]: # "JDC: ??IS THERE ANY REASON TO DISTINGUISH THESE, OR SHOULD THESE BE COMBINED TO MAKE IT SIMPLER"

-*[KDM: No, there's no reason on my part, that was just how the original spec listed it, so I implemented it that way.
+[//]: # "KDM: No, there's no reason on my part, that was just how the original spec listed it, so I implemented it that way.
-I think it would be better to choose one name]*
+I think it would be better to choose one name"

 * ``parameters`` (for non-**function** entries) or ``args`` (for **functions** entries) : this is used to specificy attributes of the object.
 For all objects other than **functions**, these are called ``parameters``, and for